Meister182/PyAcademy/day_5/README.md

 A basic email and password checker program to check access credentials.

+# Schedule

+Starts at 9h30 and should end at 17h with +1 hour of tolerance (18h)

 # Description

 As a user I want to run a program/script where I pass an email string and a password string and the script validates if the email is valid and if the password is safe based on the following security rules: